unrealwork/atsd-use-cases/research/chicago-l-train/README.md

 ## Introduction

-Chicago's Elevated Train, or the L as it has come to be known, is a fixture of the city, with portions of the second-busiest transit system in the United States operating since 1892.
+The Chicago Elevated Train, or the L as it is known, is a fixture of the city, with portions of the second-busiest transit system in the United States operating since 1892.
 The L sees close to a million passengers every day spread across its 145 stations and more than 100 miles of tracks.

 ## Methodology

-Using [ridership data](https://github.com/axibase/open-data-catalog/blob/master/datasets/t2rn-p8d7.md) released by the City of Chicago rider estimates can be made for the future.
+Using [ridership data](https://axibase.com/datasets/socrata/t2rn-p8d7.html) stored in the [Axibase Dataset Catalog](https://axibase.com/datasets/) released by the City of Chicago rider estimates can be made for the future.
 Analytics tools in ATSD can model current ridership trends to highlight patterns in transit system usage and Future Value models can be used to estimate future rider totals.
-The population of Chicago is falling, and it's the only major United States metropolitan to experience such changes, but unfortunately, that is unlikely to mean an extra seat opening up on your commute home.
+The population of Chicago is falling, and it is the only major United States metropolitan to experience such changes, but unfortunately, that is unlikely to mean an extra seat opening up on your commute home.
 Although currently in a period of growth stagnation, the City of Chicago has plans to fully update and re-brand the L to adapt it to the modern city landscape and help it to regain its relevance in the age of the mass car ownership.

-Four instances in time will be examined: 2001, 2006, 2011, and 2016, to establish standards of annual ridership.
-Month-to-month data will be visualized to show usage trends throughout the year and finally, future ridership predictions will be made for the years 2020 and 2025.
+Four instances in time are examined: 2001, 2006, 2011, and 2016, to establish standards of annual ridership.
+Month-to-month data is visualized to show usage trends throughout the year and finally, future ridership predictions are made for the years 2020 and 2025.

 ## Data